timruffles/event-source-express-angular-real-time-tutorial/article.md

 EventSource is a HTTP based protocol that allows one-way evented communication from the server to the client.
 It avoids the overhead of polling, provides seamless reconnection without any code on your part and has an incredibly simple API.

 I'll take you through the server-sent events related parts of both the client and server-side of a chat application implemented via EventSource.
 We'll use AngularJS in the client and NodeJS in the server.
+The [full source](https://github.com/timruffles/chat-event-source) is available to read too.

 First - let's check out the EventSource API itself: